 Here’s a brief excerpt from the article …

-Daryl Heald, Todd Harper, and David Wills (former NCF President, who is still at NCF and lives in Texas) noticed that hearing the story of one generous giver often seemed to spark munificence in others.
+Daryl Heald, Todd Harper, and David Wills (former NCF President, who still works with NCF in Texas) noticed that hearing the story of one generous giver often seemed to spark munificence in others.
 They wondered if peer-to-peer charitable encouragement could be offered more systematically.